 Like many employee entitlements in Singapore, the Child Development Co-Savings Act only provides childcare leave entitlements for employees who have worked for more than 3 months.

-This doesn’t go from 0 days to 6 days either; it increases gradually.
+This doesn’t go from 0 days to 6 days after working for 3 months either; it increases gradually.

 |No. Of Months Worked For Employer||Entitlement|